Molcas/OpenMolcas/doc/source/users.guide/programs/slapaf.rst

               <HELP>
               Sets the gradient convergence for a MEP search or IRC analysis.
               The path will be terminated when the gradient norm at an optimized point is below this threshold.
-              By default is the same as the gradient threshold for the normal iterations, specified with THRShld, it may be necessary to reduce it to follow a path on a very flat surface.
+              By default it is the same as the gradient threshold for the normal iterations, specified with THRShld, it may be necessary to reduce it to follow a path on a very flat surface.
               </HELP>
               IRCConvergence is a valid synonym.